-Without fluoroscopy, apprehension is taken as positive sign.
+Without fluoroscopy, apprehension is taken as a positive sign.

 X-rays are the basic investigations.
 These are most helpful when there is bony injury fractures or diagnosing ligament disruption with associated fractures.
 The use of other modalities must be based on the particular clinical scenario.

-Radiographic examination of the wrist is mandatory in all suspected wrist ligament injuries and instabilities.
+Radiographic examination of the wrist is mandatory for all suspected wrist ligament injuries and instabilities.

-A comparison with opposite wrist should be done for better assessment.
+A comparison with the opposite wrist should be done for better assessment.

 For evaluating dynamic stability, additional radiographs (eg, PA grip, PA maximum radial deviation, PA maximum ulnar deviation, lateral maximum flexion, and lateral maximum extension views) can be obtained..